britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 # Recommendations and Outlook

-Based on an analysis of the hypercookie attacks listed in this document, the ability to combine them freely to improve hypercookie resilience and capacity, and the relatively heavy-handed and impractical requirement for the aggressive altruistic deployment of TCP- modifying firewalls in order to defend against it at scale, we are forced to conclude that the most practical mitigation of this threat is the development and deployment of transport protocols that encrypt their headers, in order to prevent hypercookie injection at the transport layer.
+An analysis of the hypercookie attacks listed in this document, and the ability to combine them freely to improve hypercookie resilience and capacity, leads to a relatively bleak outlook.
+Mitigating the threat at scale with the stack as presently deployed requires impractically aggressive, altruistic deployment of TCP-modifying firewalls.

+We therefore conclude that the most practical mitigation of this threat is the development and deployment of transport protocols that provide cryptographic integrity protection and/or confidentiality for their headers, in order to prevent hypercookie injection at the transport layer.

 # IANA Considerations